mosahosseini/C_projects/Gale_Shapelys_Stable_Marriage/Algorithm_Explanation.md

-## Example of Dave Shapely algorithm
+## Example of Gale Shapely algorithm

 Each person if give a number.